-William Shakespeare and Sonnet 1
+William Shakespeare's Sonnet 1

 Sonnet 1 is the first of William Shakespeare's 154 sonnets, first published in 1609.
-The first seventeen are known as the Procreation Sonnets because they are aimed at the mysterious 'fair youth', urging him to marry and have offspring before it is too late.
+The first seventeen are known as the procreation sonnets because they are aimed at the mysterious 'fair youth', urging him to marry and have offspring before it is too late.

 The complete set of sonnets are separate soliloquies but combine to form one multi-faceted story, linked by various themes, symbols and motifs.
-In essence they are about the relationship between poet and lover.
+In essence, they are about the relationship between poet and lover.

 Sonnet 1 stands out because of its masterful structure and language, not to mention the complex use of metaphor and motif.
 Although it is a worthy first sonnet, many scholars believe it to have been one of the last written by Shakespeare, sometime between 1592 and 1599.

 In it, the speaker urges the young man to get on with the job of procreating, to stop wasting precious time on himself.
-Like many a teacher to a star pupil who lacks willpower and get up and go, there is a surplus of repetition as resistance sets in.
+Like many a teacher to a star pupil who lacks willpower and get-up-and-go, there is a surplus of repetition as resistance sets in.
 The basic message is: have beautiful kids, life's too short you self-obsessed narcissist!

 Whilst encouraging the young man to be fruitful and multiply, the speaker also introduces the idea of selfishness and pride.

-The idea that a young man should be encouraged to marry and have children through literary means, was not Shakespeare's alone.
-Dutch philosopher and writer Erasmus of Rotterdam published his epistle to a young man in 1518 on exactly the same theme - urging young males to marry and have kids.
+The idea that a young man should be encouraged to marry and have children through literary means was not Shakespeare's alone.
+Dutch philosopher and writer Erasmus of Rotterdam published his epistle to a young man in 1518 on exactly the same theme—urging young males to marry and have kids.

 Did William Shakespeare know of this publication?
-Being well read, he almost certainly would have known of its existence.
+Being well-read, he almost certainly would have known of its existence.
 Whether he was inspired by it to write 17 sonnets is anyone's guess.

 Sonnet 1 is a classic Shakespearean or English sonnet, having 14 lines, made up of an octet, a quatrain and an end couplet.
 Typically, an argument or problem is set up in the octet and the solution or conclusion given in the remaining six lines.

 The turn or volta in Sonnet 1 is not that easy to pinpoint.
 There are perhaps two: at line 5 and line 13, in the couplet.
 The first twelve lines are like three mini-dramas in one.
-So this sonnet is heavy on the problem and relatively light with the solution.
+So this sonnet is heavy on the problem and relatively light on the solution.

-The rhyme scheme is abab cdcd efef gg and all are full except for the half rhyme of lines 2 and 4 : die/memory.
+The rhyme scheme is abab cdcd efef gg and all are full except for the half-rhyme of lines 2 and 4 : die/memory.